yashghode11/My-learnings/README.md

 # My-learnings
-Trying to be a git hub learner
+Trying to be a git hub learner.